 Poetry therapy, sometimes called therapeutic writing or writing therapy are all intended to reflect the interactive use of literature and/ or writing to promote growth and healing.

 Poems can be fantastic vehicles for change.
 They can offer valuable personal insights and help to increase self- awareness and self-confidence.
 Poems can be safe containers for our most intimate thoughts, feelings and behaviours.
 They can also be a useful “way in” to discuss challenges, difficult topics and concerns in a safe way.

 My Poetry Therapy Experience

 I have extensive experience of working in therapeutic, community, statutory and social care settings including schools, academies, colleges, recovery colleges, voluntary organisations, mental health charities, Women’s Aid, drug and alcohol organisations, prisons, orthodox Jewish organisations, women’s groups, rape and sexual violence agencies, churches and community libraries.

 I am a short course tutor at City Lit an adult education college and Mary Ward centre, both in Central London teaching poetry therapy and therapeutic writing courses.
 My hope is to introduce this fantastic tool to both professionals and people who love writing, journaling or for anyone who would find this a useful tool for self- discovery, increased confidence and resilience.

-My work in schools involves me working with young people, facilitating Courage to Be Me a writing for wellbeing programme that uses creative and self- reflective writing to help students develop their self-esteem, build confidence and to support their social and emotional needs.
+My work in schools involves me working with young people, facilitating a writing for wellbeing programme that uses creative and self- reflective writing to help students develop their self-esteem, build confidence and to support their social and emotional needs.

-As a director of panoramic counselling and wellbeing, I worked with Camden local authority for over 12 years, to provide a poetry therapy service to survivors of complex trauma, and/ or people who had misused substances and experienced poor mental health.
+As a director of panoramic counselling and wellbeing, I worked with Camden local authority for over twelve years, to provide a poetry therapy service to survivors of complex trauma, and/ or people who had misused substances and experienced poor mental health.